celestial-official/PyADB/README.md

 - Automatic detection of ADB installation.
 - Error handling for ADB commands and device operations.
 - **Safe to Use:** PyADB has been scanned for malware, and the results on [VirusTotal](https://www.virustotal.com/gui/file/f1cd3811c25154ade9e978303add8b8f6ce27b64b8b175bef526d320d163e949/detection) confirm its safety.
+- PyADB includes an automatic update checker.
+Upon launch, it checks for updates and notifies you if a new version is available.

 ## 🚀 Quick Start